MPG Troubleshooting Guide

 Caching plugin conflicts

-Caching plugins sometimes purge or delete files from the wp-content/mpg-uploads/ directory.
+MPG keeps its files in an mpg folder inside your WordPress uploads directory, usually wp-content/uploads/mpg/.
+If your site uses a custom uploads location, the folder follows it.
+Caching plugins sometimes purge or delete files from that folder.
 These files contain index data that MPG needs to serve generated pages.
 When caching removes them, pages that were previously working may start returning 404 errors.

-📝 Since recent MPG updates: Projects that use Upload file as the source type can automatically rebuild missing index data from the original uploaded source file when a generated URL is requested.
+📝 Note: Projects that use Upload file as the source type can automatically rebuild missing index data from the original uploaded source file when a generated URL is requested.
 This recovery works only if the original uploaded CSV, XLSX, or ODS file is still available on your server.

 Symptoms: